On “Mailbox on a ranch near Farson, Wyoming, Sep 1941”,

 An artifact that, nowadays, lost its importance,

-replaced by Internet, WhatsApp, Instagram,
+replaced by the Internet, WhatsApp, Instagram,

 and, in truth, something else that it could be.